LiamConnors/transit-data-in-python/docs/tutorials/realtime-dashboard/1-setup.md

 # Set up your development environment

-In this unit, you'll create the directory structure for your project and set up a Python environment.
+In this unit, you'll create the directory for your project and set up a Python environment.

 !!! note
     We use Python 3.14 in this tutorial, but any recent Python version (3.10+) will work.

 ## Create a project directory

-In your terminal, go to where you want to save your project, and then create a new directory:
+In your terminal, go to where you want to build your project, and then create a new directory:

 ```sh
 mkdir transit-dashboard